woocommerce/woocommerce-product-bundles-variation-bundles/readme.txt

 == Upgrade Notice ==

-= 1.0.3 =
+= 1.0.4 =
-Declared compatibility with latest WordPress and WooCommerce versions.
+Add compatibility with the WooCommerce Importer/Exporter.